 - Secondary Memory

-Apart from that some other memory elements like resisters, Cache memory etc. are available.
-Most of the Memory elements are made of the semiconductors.
+Apart from these, some other memory elements like resisters, cache memory, etc. are also available.
+All these are discussed below.

 Primary Memory in Computer

-Computer uses primary storage or main memory to store program and data during their execution.
-Read only memory (ROM) and Random access memory (RAM) are the main memories in a computer.
+A computer uses primary storage or main memory to store programs and data during its execution.
+Read-only memory (ROM) and Random access memory (RAM) are the two main memories in a computer.

 Read only Memory (ROM)

-A read only memory device can store data permanently in a computer.
-This is non-volatile type of memory, it can store data even when the power supply is off.
-One can read out the stored data in any memory location during the normal operation.
-This is the permanent memory in computer.
-It is available in the form of IC and can be made by using diode or BJT Transistor or MOSFETs.
-SD card is an example of ROM.
-ROM can be programmable (PROM) and erasable (EPROM).
+A read only memory device can store data permanently on a computer.
+This is a non-volatile type of memory, it can store data even when the power supply is off.
+One can read out the stored data in any memory location during normal operation.
+This is the permanent memory in the computer.

 Random Access Memory (RAM)